The Killing Jar (2010 film): Release

 The Killing Jar received a limited theatrical release on March 19, 2010.
 It was released on DVD by Image Entertainment on February 22, 2011.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 14 out of 100, based on six critics, indicating "overwhelming dislike".

 Andrew Barker of Variety called it "a spectacularly boring chamber thriller".
 Michael Rechtshaffen of The Hollywood Reporter called it "a bland thriller with reheated characters and stock dialogue that's as crisp and fresh as yesterday's chicken and biscuits."
 Jeannette Catsoulis of The New York Times called it a "cheapie hostage drama with a lot more swagger than substance".
 Robert Abele of the Los Angeles Times wrote that it consists of "a series of repetitive, dull, clichéd showdowns" with an obvious twist.
 Nick Hartel of DVD Talk rated it 1/5 stars and called it "a moderately interesting idea terribly executed".
 David Johnson of DVD Verdict called it a below average film that "really craters in the last 10 minutes."